 10. Surviving infidelity takes time.

 Have faith that you will feel better.
 You’ll know you’re healing when you have one good day and then good days start to outnumber the bad days.
 And then one day, when you least expect it, the fog lifts and you feel like yourself again.
-You might even pat yourself on the back for surviving infidelity and catch a glimpse of a time soon when you’ll begin to thrive again.
+You might even pat yourself on the back for surviving infidelity and catch a glimpse of a time in the near future when you’ll begin to thrive again.

 At the end of this up-and-down, painful process, you can feel proud that you have handled yourself with dignity and taken good care of yourself.
 You will have discovered a deeper level of self-reliance.
 And that is no small thing.

-If you feel overwhelmed and want support, I invite you to reach out.
-We’ve helped many people challenged with surviving infidelity and we can help you get through this too.
+If you feel overwhelmed and want support, reach out.
+Free & Connected has helped many couples to survive infidelity, and we can help you get through this too.
 Your first call is complimentary with no strings attached.